 For readers looking for new romantic prospects, Waite Stamps recommended buying new sheets and a new comforter as a way to welcome in new love.

 If you’re unable to apply these basic principles to your home due to spacing or affordability issues — or other housemate pushback— don’t worry.
 To date, no scientifically validated studies have confirmed that living spaces arranged contrary to Feng Shui principles bring significant havoc into their inhabitants lives.

-But if you’d like to improve the aesthetic appeal and sense of peace you and any guests feel when spending time in your home, and you have the ability to do so, go forth and realign your interior according to the principles of Feng Shui.
+But if you’d like to improve the aesthetic appeal and sense of peace you and any guests feel when spending time in your home — and you have the ability to do so — go forth and realign your interior according to these simple tips and principles of Feng Shui.
 If you just so happen to get a promotion, land a dream job, get the chutzpah to write the next great American novel or meet the love of your life after the fact, then maybe there is something to this millenniums-old practice after all.

 Enter your email, and we'll plant a tree.

 No cost to you, and one of the most effective ways to combat climate change.Plant A Tree